dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/TILTing2024.md

 **Join the Conversation:** Don’t miss this opportunity to shift your perspective and join a community shaping the future of data protection.

-**More info about the conference [here](https://www.tilburguniversity.edu/about/schools/law/departments/tilt/events/tilting-perspectives/2024)**
+**See the Conference programme [here](https://www.tilburguniversity.edu/about/schools/law/departments/tilt/events/tilting-perspectives/program)**

 ## Questions? ##